wein.plus

 Prohibition

-Term for prohibition or prevention, which can refer to many things.
-However, it usually refers to stimulants such as drugs, alcohol, tobacco or similar.
-As a rule, it is understood to mean a ban (in various forms) on the production, import, export, transport, purchase, possession and consumption of alcoholic beverages for social, religious, moral, ethical or health reasons.
-In the past, such a prohibition was also valid for individual stimulants or beverages such as absinthe.
-The longest existing prohibition is the rigorous Islamic ban on alcohol, which is religiously justified in the Koran.
-But many other countries and cultures have also had similar bans time and again.
-This was an enormous intervention in the habits of the countries concerned, because alcohol consumption has been an elementary part of drinking culture since the earliest history of mankind.
+Term for prohibition or prevention, which can refer to many different things.
+In most cases, however, it was or is applied to stimulants such as drugs, alcohol, tobacco or similar.
+As a rule, it refers to a ban (in various forms) on the production, import, export, transport, purchase, possession and consumption of alcoholic beverages for social, religious, moral, ethical or health reasons.
+In the past, such a ban has also been in force for a limited period of time for individual stimulants or drinks such as absinthe.
+The longest-standing prohibition is the strict Islamic ban on alcohol, which is based on religious grounds in the Koran.
+However, similar bans have also been introduced in many other countries and cultures.
+This was an enormous intervention in the habits of the countries concerned, as alcohol consumption has been an elementary component of drinking culture since the earliest history of mankind.

 Voices of our members